kate-dubbs/ImmersionDay/README.md

 ![alt text](https://github.com/kate-dubbs/ImmersionDay/blob/master/images/img1.png "Creating a notebook instance")

-2. SageMaker Notebooks have feature that allows you to optionally sync the content with a Github repository (ADD GIT REPO FOR LAB).
+2. SageMaker Notebooks have feature that allows you to optionally sync the content with a Github repository (https://github.com/kate-dubbs/ImmersionDay/).
 Since you'll be using Notebook file and other files from this repository throughout this workshop, add the URL of this repository to have this cloned onto your instance, upon creation.

 ![alt text](https://github.com/kate-dubbs/ImmersionDay/blob/master/images/img2.png "Cloning GitHub Repository")